Marklieflat/FTE4312_Annotation_Crowdsourcing_App/README.md

  For example, the fastest time for KDDI to artificially convert 1 hour of audio and video is 3 hours, 5-8 hours for subtitles, and 12 hours for English.
  3. Complexity and diversity of content Multi-language, multi-professional and regional dialect accents, low volume, many speakers, fast speech, background noise and other complex audio and video or special format requirements of audio and video processing.
- 4. Duplicate proofreading
+ 4. Duplicate Annotation
- Facing duplicate proofreading or proofreading requesters not benefiting from duplicate proofreading of data.
+ Facing duplicate annotation or annotation requesters not benefiting from duplicate annotation of data.

 ## Significance & Novelty: (Mark)
 ### Advantages：
 1. Multi-Level Crowdsourcing：
 This approach first involves small-scale crowdsourcing, followed by integration and further crowdsourcing.
-It allows for efficient handling of large volumes of data by breaking them down into manageable parts and distributing them among various proofreaders.
+It allows for efficient handling of large volumes of data by breaking them down into manageable parts and distributing them among various annotators.
-2. Creation of a Proofreader Database：
+2. Creation of a Annotator Database：
-The platform leverages AI to train, evaluate, grade, and tag proofreaders, ensuring a steady supply of qualified online proofreaders.
-This database enhances the quality and reliability of the proofreading process.
+The platform leverages AI to train, evaluate, grade, and tag annotators, ensuring a steady supply of qualified online annotators.
+This database enhances the quality and reliability of the annotation process.
 3. Blockchain Incentives：
 The platform uses a decentralized blockchain-based system for two-way incentives.
 It records data features and processing on a public blockchain, offering discounts to requesters who obtain results directly from processed data and rewards to data providers.
 4. Employment Opportunities Regardless of Location, Age, or Gender